-What kind and how much will determine the amount you decide to invest from your income per year?
+The type and amount will determine the portion you decide to invest from your annual income.

-Once you answer these fundamental questions, you’ll begin to understand what types of investment platforms, sectors and funds are right for you and those #bosswealth goals.
+Once you answer these fundamental questions, you’ll begin to understand what types of investment platforms, sectors, and funds are suitable for you and those #bosswealth goals.

-Otherwise known as how much return your investment has made relative to the amount of risk that investment has taken over a given period.
-Investments with the lowest risk will have the better risk-weighted return.
+Risk-weighted return is how much return your investment has made relative to the amount of risk that investment has taken over a given period.
+Investments with the lowest risk will have a better risk-weighted return.

-It’s important to think about your risk and potential return across each and every investment you consider.
-No matter what form the investment takes.
-What’s the risk of lending money to a peer/friend?
-It depends on how much debt they might potentially be in.
-Assuming the friend has a proven track record of timely repayment (i.e., don’t trust they’ll repay you because she’s an OG), set an attainable interest rate to strengthen your risk/return rate.
+It’s important to consider your risk and potential return across every investment, regardless of its form.
+What’s the risk of lending money to a peer or friend?
+It depends on how much debt they might potentially have.
+Assuming the friend has a proven track record of timely repayment (i.e., don’t trust they’ll repay you because they’re an OG), set an attainable interest rate to strengthen your risk/return rate.

-Compound annual growth rate (CAGR) is the rate of return that would be required for an investment to grow from its beginning balance to its ending balance, assuming the profits were reinvested at the end of each year of the investment’s lifespan.
-This is a critical concept in long-term investing as it proves how you can evaluate how much your money is likely to grow year over year from the initial investment.
+Compound annual growth rate (CAGR) is the rate of return required for an investment to grow from its beginning to its ending balance, assuming the profits were reinvested at the end of each year of the investment’s lifespan.
+CAGR is a critical concept in long-term investing, as it proves how you can evaluate how much your money is likely to grow year over year from the initial investment.

-Once again, diversification comes into play as a key element to any form of long-term investing.
-Diversification is the practice of spreading your investment dollars out across various asset classes and sectors within those asset classes.
+Once again, diversification is a critical element in any form of long-term investing.
+Diversification is the practice of spreading your investment dollars across various asset classes and sectors within those asset classes.
 Again, I’ll refer you back to this for more on the topic!